Yakushima sits 60 km off Kagoshima’s southern coast — far enough to need a sea or air crossing.

 Yakushima 2 car ferry — the slow option

-The traditional car ferry is half the price of the jet foil and takes about 4 hours.
-With kids, this is often the better choice: open deck for fresh air, soft tatami rooms for napping, snack vending.
-Allows you to bring a rental car from Kagoshima.
+With kids it’s often the better choice: an open deck for fresh air, soft tatami rooms for napping, and snack vending.
+You can also bring a rental car from Kagoshima.

 - Hours: Departs 08:30 daily; returns from Yakushima 13:30